reevee-codes/java-backend-interview-notes/README.md

 - **Generics**<br>

 - **Autoboxing Unboxing**<br>
-- **Anonymous classes**<br>
-- They enable you to declare and instantiate a class at the same time.
-They are like local classes except that they do not have a name.
-Use them if you need to use a local class only once.

 - While local classes are class declarations, anonymous classes are expressions, which means that you define the class in another expression.
 - **Functional programming**<br>